n-s405/Detect-Defects-in-Train-Tracks/README.md

 - [x] Algorithm to find discontinuities consitently.
 - [ ] Optimisation for faster cloud computing _or_ on board mid-tier processors

-## More Information
-__The research done for this system was also published as a research paper which can be read [here](https://drive.google.com/open?id=1VrEZ6yrioNMSc7YD1DvpFNbvUDejMPn4)__ .